Study, Face Maps: Halfseen

 This is a Study.
+It was designed by Lia Cook.
 It is dated 2005 and we acquired it in 2007.
 Its medium is cotton and its technique is two intercrossed plain weave structures (double cloth), hand woven using digitally controlled jacquard head.
 It is a part of the Textiles department.

 Lia Cook’s creative process combines photographic media and computer-aided technologies with a mastery of hand and powered Jacquard looms.
 Her recent black-and-white work is based on scanned photographs, which are manipulated on a computer.
 Digital technology enables her to play with scale, detail, and focus.
 The visual information is translated with a CAD program into weaving instructions for a digital Jacquard head on a hand loom in her studio.